kamilburda/genderbench/README.md

 - `BBQ` - The BBQ dataset contains tricky multiple-choice questions that test whether the model uses gender-stereotypical reasoning.
 [Documentation](https://gender-bench.readthedocs.io/en/latest/probes/bbq.html).

+- `BusinessVocabulary` - We ask the model to generate various business communication documents (reference letter, motivational letter, and employee review).
+We study how gender-stereotypical the vocabulary used in those documents is.
+[Documentation](https://gender-bench.readthedocs.io/en/latest/probes/business_vocabulary.html).

 - `Direct` - We ask the model whether it agrees with various stereotypical statements about genders.
 [Documentation](https://gender-bench.readthedocs.io/en/latest/probes/direct.html).